smblott-github/chromi/README.md

 ```
 node script/server.js
 ```
-The extension issues a heartbeat request every five seconds.
-If everything's working correctly, these heartbeats appear on the server's standard output (URL decoded).
+The extension broadcasts a heartbeat every five seconds.
+If everything's working correctly, these heartbeats (and all other messages) appear on the server's standard output (URL decoded).

 The server might beneficially be run under the supervision of a supervisor such as [daemontools](http://cr.yp.to/daemontools.html) or